Get the 12 best Amazon Prime Early Access Sale clothing deals now | CNN Underscored

 Want more Amazon deals?
 Visit CNN Underscored’s Guide to the Prime Early Access Sale for wall-to-wall coverage of the best discounts to be found during the event.

-Whether you’ve started holiday shopping or want to pick up a few new things for the family, the Amazon Prime Early Access Sale has everything you need — including amazing deals on clothing, shoes, accessories and more.
+Whether you’ve started holiday shopping or want to pick up a few new things for the family, the Amazon Prime Early Access Sale has everything you need — including amazing deals on clothing, shoes, accessories and more during October Prime Day.
 To make shopping easier for you, we’re focusing our coverage on products we’ve personally tested and products we find through our research to be truly steep discounts (either at or near their lowest pricing).

 Outerwear deals